GiellaLT

 • git clone git@github.com:giellalt/lang-XXX.git

-• Note: If you fetch the name from the repository’s “green button”, do not use the HTTPS download option, but go for SSH.
-Otherwise, you will have
+• Note: If you fetch the name from the repository’s “green button” in GitHub, do not use the HTTPS download option, but go for SSH.

-3. After this, go into lang-XXX, and run:
+3. After this, cd into lang-XXX, and run:

 • ./autogen.sh

 • This will automatically clone the folders giella-shared and giella-core parallel to lang-XXX.
-You need to cd into each of these directories, and run ./autogen.sh && ./configure && sudo make install there.
+You need to cd into each of these directories, and run ./autogen.sh && ./configure && make there.

 When done, cd back to lang-XXX, and run: